Fundamentals of Compositional Rewriting Theory: Examples of compositional rewriting semantics

 The \kl{pushout} $(3_1)$ induces a universal arrow from $I_{21}$ to $X_0$; but an immediate inspection reveals that this homomorphism is not a monomorphism (nor an epimorphism in this case).
-As such, we cannot hope to use $I_{21}$ as the input/left hand side of the composite rule.
-Furthermore, we find that the square $(4_1)$ is neither a \kl{pullback} nor a \kl{pushout}.
-However, the \kl{FPA} $\overline{I}_{21}$ resolves these problems by enabling a factorization of this square, giving rise to a monomorphism $m_{21}$ into $X_0$, where $(4''_1)$ and $(3_1)+(4'_1)$ are \kl{pullbacks} and indeed \kl{FPCs}.
+As such, we cannot hope to use $I_{21}$ as the input side of the composite rule.
+Furthermore, we find that the square $(4_1)$, the vertical pasting of $(4'_1)+(4''_1)$, is neither a \kl{pullback} nor a \kl{pushout}.
+However, the \kl{FPA} $\overline{I}_{21}$ resolves these problems by enabling a factorization of this square, based upon a factorization of the morphism $I_{21}\rightarrow X_0$ into an epimorphism $I_{21}\xrightarrow{e_{21}} \overline{I}_{21}$ and a monomorphism $\overline{I}_{21}\xrightarrow{m_{21}}X_0$.
+Note also that $(4''_1)$ and $(3_1)+(4'_1)$ are \kl{pullbacks} and indeed \kl{FPCs}.
 This factorization, as determined by $e_{21}$, can now be \emph{back-propagated} to factorize $(2_1)$ into \kl{pushouts} $(2'_1)$ and $(2''_1)$, which gives rise to an augmented version $\overline{J}_{21}$ of the \kl{multi-sum} object $J_{21}$.
-Note moreover that the effect of back-propagation concerns also the contribution of the second rule in the composition: the final output motif contains an extra self-loop (compared to the motif $O_{21}$ defined by the \kl{pushout} $(3_2)$), which is induced by the extra self-loop of $\overline{J}_{21}$ that appears due to back-propagation.
+Note moreover that the effect of back-propagation concerns also the contribution of the second rule in the composition: the final output graph contains an extra self-loop (compared to the graph $O_{21}$ defined by the \kl{pushout} $(3_2)$), which is induced by the extra self-loop of $\overline{J}_{21}$ that appears due to back-propagation.